Nova Titan Invitational

 8---Theory

 Conditionality---It’s difficult to convince me some conditionality isn’t necessary for the neg to be viable.
+The two recent times I was asked to vote on conditionality bad/dispositionality-only good, I voted neg.
 Things can certainly change based on substantive contradictions or quantity.
 Negs should be clear under what conditions, if any, they can kick individual CP planks.

 Other Theory Issues---It’s difficult to persuade me that most theoretical objections to CPs or perms are reasons to reject the team.